EnixWord/Capstone_01/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to Cindy Shin for a wonderful design which i imated to create this page.
-- Inspiration
-- etc

 ## 📝 License